InternetMaximalism/intmax2-docs/developers-hub/intmax-client-sdk/interfaces.md

 // Type defining available INTMAX network environments export type IntMaxEnvironment = "testnet" | "mainnet";

+// Configuration options for various URLs used in the SDK export type UrlConfig = {
+  balance_prover_url?: string; // URL for the balance prover service use_private_zkp_server?: boolean; // Flag indicating if a private ZKP server should be used rpc_url_l1?: string; // RPC URL for Ethereum (Sepolia) rpc_url_l2?: string; // RPC URL for Scroll (Sepolia) };

 // Constructor parameters for browser environment export interface ConstructorParams {
-  environment: IntMaxEnvironment; // Target network environment async_params?: ArrayBuffer; // Optional WebAssembly initialization parameters (URL of the file generated at build time) }
+  environment: IntMaxEnvironment; // Target network environment async_params?: ArrayBuffer; // Optional WebAssembly initialization parameters (URL of the file generated at build time) urls?: UrlConfig; // Configuration options for various URLs used in the SDK showLogs?: boolean; // Flag indicating if verbose logs should be shown }

 // Constructor parameters for Node.js environment